 Turbo is a high-capacity, high-performance network storage solution, providing secure and reliable data storage to users across the University of Michigan.
 Available to our High Performance Computing Clusters (such as Great Lakes, Lighthouse, and Armis2) as well as to local hosts in labs (or at home), Turbo enables our researchers to access and leverage their data quickly and easily.

-Now, you may be asking yourself: I can get Hard Drives much cheaper than Turbo Storage, why should I use ARC-TS Network Storage?
+Now, you may be asking yourself: I can get Hard Drives much cheaper than Turbo Storage, why should I use ARC Network Storage?

 - Reliability — Turbo offers numerous levels of data protection to ensure the accessibility and integrity of user data.